SerhiyGuivan/structurify/README.md

 # Structurify

-The TypeScript collection includes fundamental data structures used in computer science and software development.
-It provides implementations of various data structures that can be imported and used in your projects.
+A collection of fundamental data structures implemented in TypeScript, widely used in computer science and software development.
+This library includes implementations of various structures that can be effortlessly imported and employed in your projects.

+Included Data Structures:

 - [Singly Linked List](#singly-linked-list),
 - [Doubly Linked List](#doubly-linked-list),